sentialabs/sentialabs.com/_posts/2018-09-05-Data-Continuity-Service-for-DynamoDB.md

 DynamoDB
 -----------
-For this post we are going to have a DynamoDB table called `users` which holds our company customers first name, last name, email address, and an important field.
+For this post we are going to have a DynamoDB table called `users` which holds our company's customers first name, last name, email address, and an important field.
 Just for the sake of example.

 It might look like the following: